jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 If you have other suggestions, feel free to comment.

 ### OS X

-On OS X, you have a few options.

 Your best option will be to use the oft-tweaked "pickjdk" script, which scans installed JDK versions and presents a menu.
 Selecting a version rewrites your environment to point at that